 The Open Workshops program is only available to CGU students, alumni, faculty, and staff.
 Non-CGU participants must take the PFF Courses pathway toward the PFF Certificate.
 Read all workshop descriptions in our Workshop Catalog.

-To join this program: Register with PFF.
+To join this program: Enroll with PFF.

 You must take 4 Mandatory and 9 Elective workshop topics.